 All employers are legally required to conduct risk assessments of the dangers faced by their workers, and any other interested parties who use their workplaces.
 This is particularly relevant to workplaces that are opening up, or have workers returning to work, following the COVID-19 lockdown.
-However, all employers are required to conduct COVID Secure risk assessments in line with Government Guidance.
+However, all employers are required to conduct COVID risk assessments in line with Government and Health and Safety Executive guidance.